wallacebaleroni/Roads-of-Code/README.md

 ### Acknowladgments

-I know I use a Camaro in the project but please don't sue me, General Motors.
+I know I use a Camaro but please don't sue me, General Motors.